Greetings, and welcome.

 · Lecture: Television vs. Film Viewing

-· Assign Breaking Bad Viewer’s Journal
+· Assign Breaking Bad Viewer’s

 · Quiz on Syllabus